 A hurricane warning indicates that sustained winds of at least 74 mph are expected within 36 hours.

-The Colorado State University Tropical Meteorology Project team predicts an "above-normal" Atlantic hurricane season.
-The team forecasts 19 named storms, including nine hurricanes, four of which will be major hurricanes.
+The Colorado State University Tropical Meteorology Project team predicts an "above-average" Atlantic hurricane season.

-Now is the time to prepare your business for the upcoming hurricane season, for further disaster preparedness resources visit the NAHB Disaster Resources Toolkit & view the files and sites below.
+For further disaster preparedness resources visit the NAHB Disaster Resources Toolkit & view the files and sites below.

 Hurricane Preparedness Checklist.pdf